RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Most applications have secret properties, which mustn't be shown for every person, working with the playbooks.
 The application you're working with is no exception, so you've been asked to set an environment variable named *SECRET_NAME* on the WildFly application servers for the application to work properly.
 Fortunately for you, this is pretty easy with Ansible.

 With Ansible you can create property files and encrypt them afterwards.
 Once the property file has been encrypted, the content is unreadable.
+Ansible uses strong 256 bit symmetric encryption.
 This has one unwanted effect, which is that you'll then be unable to search for the property.
 Therefore it's considered best practise to have an unencrypted file refer to the encrypted file.
-This is achieved with the following steps:
+This is achieved with below following steps.
+In your terminal, run:

 ```
 mkdir -p $WORK_DIR/group_vars/dev/wildflyservers